wagtail/wagtail/docs/contributing/python_guidelines.rst

 Python 2 and 3 compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All contributions should support Python 2 and 3 and we recommend using the `six <https://pythonhosted.org/six/>`_ compatibility library (use the pip version installed as a dependency, not the version bundled with Django).
+All contributions should support Python 2 and 3 and we recommend using the `six <https://pythonhosted.org/six/>`_ compatibility library (use the version bundled with Django, ``django.utils.six``).

 Django compatibility
 ~~~~~~~~~~~~~~~~~~~~